The Vapourtec V-3 pump – A breakthrough for flow chemistry

 - It could not generate sufficient pressure

-- The output would not be smooth, constant flow rate
+- The output would not be at a smooth, constant flow rate

 The Vapourtec V-3 features advanced control for smooth output

 The tube materials are specially developed in collaboration with a major global fluoropolymer manufacturer, resulting in a pump which can generate high pressures and is compatible with synthesis solvents, acids and bases.

 A standard peristaltic pump runs at a steady rotational speed whereas the V-3 does not.